 Introduction to Santa Clarita, California

-Incorporated in 1987, Santa Clarita is the 24th largest city in California.
-Within Los Angeles County it is the 4th largest city.
-It is part of the greater Los Angeles metropolitan area, which in the broadest sense, has a population of nearly 18 million people.
+Incorporated in 1987, Santa Clarita is in Los Angeles County.
+It is part of the greater Los Angeles metropolitan area.
 Santa Clarita lies in the southern part of the state, 22 miles north of Los Angeles.
 The Pacific Ocean is 27 miles away.

 This network provides pleasant access to all sections of the city.
 For safety and convenience, paseos are routed under and over major roadways.
 Santa Clarita intends to make these pathways even more widespread in order to alleviate traffic congestion.